top of page

 Shakespeare's La Florida

-We are actively preparing the 2021-22 series of reinterpreting Shakespeare and other classical theater infusing each production with Florida history.
-Chapter V is 'Merchants of Venice' - retelling the stories of a contemporary tropical society from 1930-1950 including the risks, relationships, retaliations and ultimate resiliency of immigrant communities.
-Previous projects are: 'Romeo and Juliet' (Ch I), 'The Tempest too' (Ch II), an urban tropical adaptation 'mash-up' of Romeo & Juliet and The Tempest 'La Tormenta' (Ch III), 'Julia + Roselo' (Ch IV) - a 'Spanish Shakespeare' pilot project adapted from 'Castelvines y Monteses,' Lope de Vega's Romeo and Juliet, with history from the Age of Discovery and the legacy of Florida's first peoples of La Florida.
+We are actively preparing an adaptation of 'Othello' through the life of Miami's iconic painter, Purvis Young.
+'Purvis: Othello of Overtown' will open in April 2025.
+2022-2024 'Merchants of Venice' retold the stories of a Black merchants from 1930-1950 including the risks, relationships, retaliations and ultimate resiliency of Miami and Fort Lauderdale African American communities.
+Previous projects are: 'Romeo and Juliet' (Ch I), 'The Tempest too' (Ch II), an urban tropical adaptation 'mash-up' of Romeo & Juliet and The Tempest, 'La Tormenta' (Ch III) 'Julia + Roselo' (Ch IV) - a 'Spanish Shakespeare' pilot project adapted from 'Castelvines y Monteses,' Lope de Vega's Romeo and Juliet, with history from the Age of Discovery and the legacy of Florida's first peoples of La Florida.

 Below are just a few of the portraits taken of the past chapters.